Language: EN

 The DOWHILE loop

-The loop DO-WHILE is a control structure that repeats a block of code at least once, and then checks a condition to decide whether to continue or exit the loop.
+The DO-WHILE loop is a control structure that repeats a block of code at least once, and then checks a condition to decide whether to continue or exit the loop.

-In plain language, the WHILE loop means,
+In natural language, the WHILE loop means,

-Do this -> while this is true
+Do this 🡆 while this is true

 programacion-bucle-do-while